ShaotongLi-Max/Sakura_Florescence_Prediction/README.md

 -   `05-exploratory_data_analysis.qmd`: Quarto document for exploratory data analysis.
 -   `06-model_data.R`: Script for model training and evaluation.
 -   `07-replications.R`: Script to replicate key results in the analysis.
+-   `08-packages_install.R`: Script to install all neccesary packages for scripts and paper (please run this script first).

 ### Project File